AkashGhadge97/Data-Engineering/SQL/SQL Challenge/set1-solutions.md

 Q.12

 	SELECT DISTINCT city FROM station WHERE city like '%a' or city like '%e' or city like '%i' or city like '%o' or city like '%u';

+Q.13

+	SELECT DISTINCT city FROM station WHERE city NOT IN (SELECT DISTINCT city FROM station WHERE 	city LIKE 'a%' OR
+	  	city LIKE 'e%' OR
+      		city LIKE 'i%' OR
+      		city LIKE 'o%' OR
+      		city LIKE 'u%'
+	) ORDER BY city;